 In a recent study, Hotjar spoke in-depth about the difference between optimising your customer experience (CX) and the difference between CX vs customer service.
 It may not seem immediately obvious:

 “Customer experience is a customer’s overall perception of your company, based on their interactions with it.
 Comparatively, customer service refers to specific touchpoints within the experience where a customer requests and receives assistance or help.”

 Based on that definition, it goes without saying that you want customers to be impressed by their entire experience with your business; it’s why optimising your service in all sorts of ways is important if you want to (and you do) offer an excellent experience.

-So let’s talk about the real way to improve your customer experience in 2020.
+So let’s talk about the real way to improve your customer experience.

 Talk to your customers.